 Cross-country skiing originated as a means of travel and sports in Scandinavian countries and has remained popular since then.
 It is also referred to as ski touring, in its non-competitive and purely recreational form.

-In freestyle method, the inside edge of the ski is pushed back and forth at the same time at around 45° angle, and this generates much more speed than you would get from the classical style.
+In freestyle skiing method, the inside edge of the ski is pushed back and forth at the same time at around 45° angle, and this generates much more speed than you would get from the classical style.

 The cross-country skiing stories dates back to 1206 A.D. when a civil war erupted between the clans of Birkebeiner and Bagler.
 During this unrest, the peace-loving king called the Birkebeiner Haakon III passed away, and left a baby son behind, as the next in the throne.
 The Baglers made strategies to kill the son too.
 It is during testing times like these that the king’s supporters and palace guards made a plan to escort the young king to Trondheim to save his life.
 The fierce snowstorm severely halted their mission only after a few days of traveling.
-But the brave guards didn’t give up and bravely decided to push on by strapping their skis and carrying the young Haakon IV for a difficult 55 kilometers stretch across the blizzard and eventually to safety.
+But the brave guards didn’t give up and bravely decided to push on by strapping their skis and carrying the young Haakon IV for a difficult 55 kilometers stretch through the blizzard and snow and eventually to safety.

 In memory of their heroics, there are annual Birkebeiner races or loppets conducted in Norway to this day, to commemorate those tough times.
 The competitors can be seen with backpacks weighing 5.5 kilograms that is symbolic of the little king’s weight that the palace guards carried around on their skis.

 A lot of traditional contests are for a longer duration such as the Vasaloppet in Sweden that is 90 km (56 miles).
-The race event organizers will specify the required skiing techniques that are allowed in a particular event.
-The skiers will begin at intervals and those who reach the finish line in the shortest time are declared winners.
+The race event organizers will specify the required techniques that are allowed in a particular event.
+The XC skiers will begin at intervals and those who reach the finish line in the shortest time are declared winners.